-Every few months, media reports do the rounds about bogus craftsmen who want to pull the wool over the eyes of gullible people.
-Most recently in the canton of Aargau.
-More precisely in Fislisbach, a municipality with 5600 inhabitants on the edge of the Reuss valley.
+Every few months, media reports do the rounds about bogus craftsmen who want to rip-off gullible people.
+Most recently in the canton of Aargau, Fislisbach, a municipality with 5600 inhabitants on the edge of the Reuss valley:

 Two craftsmen ring the doorbell of the caretaker of an apartment building.
 She opens the door.
 They claim that they have to go to all the flats in the building and check the heating.
 The owner of the house had commissioned them, so they needed access to every flat.
 The caretaker is sceptical, asks the workmen to wait, closes the door and calls the owner of the house.
 Her suspicions are quickly confirmed: the owner knows nothing about it, she has not commissioned anyone to check the heating.
 When the caretaker returns to the door and opens it, the two fake workmen have disappeared.
 Apparently, the caretaker's presence of mind has sent them fleeing.